Data is incredible.

 This means they sell to and communicate with customers through multiple channels.
 For example, you might have a website, Facebook Shop, Instagram account, and an email list.

-Omnichannel is the next level up – and it’s the future of commerce.
+Omnichannel is the next level up – and it’s the future of ecommerce.

 This strategy involves not only having multiple channels but integrating them seamlessly and tracking individual customer interactions across the channels.